isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 filter values reflect the number of samples that have that attribute based on all other filters that have been selected.

 Individual selections in a filter are "ORed" together, meaning if any of the selected conditions are met they will be in the filter.
-Filters are "ANDed" together, meaning that selecting two filters means that the participants and samples are created based on both filters being executed.
-There may be cases where you have 0 participants and samples, because the combination of filters you have chosen are ALL not present (AND function).
+Filters are "ANDed" together, meaning that selecting two filters means that the cases and samples are created based on both filters being executed.
+There may be cases where you have 0 cases and samples, because the combination of filters you have chosen are ALL not present (AND function).

 Cohort Filters